MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>I am very happy to receive feedback for improvments.
+<p>I am very happy to receive feedback for improvements.
 Please get in touch with me by using the comments at the bottom of the article or create a Github issue or pull request using the link at the end of this article.<br/></p>
 <!-- /wp:paragraph -->

 <!-- wp:heading -->